spandalai/Udacity_CS101/README.md

 # Python Code from Udacity Course
-All the code from the Codeacademy python learning
+All the code from the Udacity python learning